Ecommerce holiday season tips 2021

 Again, to use this blog as an example - the slug is 'ecommerce-holiday-season-tips.'
 We can update this page again and again, with the year only being in the title of the blog itself, ensuring we can update and change our guide each year to ensure relevancy without creating entirely new pages onsite.
 The same strategy can be easily applied to any seasonal landing pages you employ.

 PPC (pay-per-click) ads will garner attention more quickly, but that doesn't mean that planning ahead won't help; it will enable you to make more informed decisions about copy, and where your ads go to.
+As per Velocity, a PPC agency based in Dallas, carefully timed holiday ad campaigns can significantly improve your brand’s visibility and conversion rates by strategically targeting key shopping times.
 More research and data will means the ads you launch around the festive season will be as effective and engaging as possible!

 Don't limit your audience